Liberalism in Luxembourg

 This article gives an overview of liberalism in Luxembourg.
-Organized liberalism has since 1904 been one of the three major political forces in the Grand-Duchy.
+While liberal thought has had a long history within Luxembourg, organized political liberalism has only been since 1904 when the Liberal League was formed.
+It wasn't until 1925 that a liberal party became relevant, and since then, a liberal party has been one of the three major political forces in the Grand-Duchy.
 It is limited to liberal parties with substantial support, mainly proved by having had a representation in parliament.
 The sign ⇒ denotes another party in that scheme.
 Not all parties listed have the word "liberal" in their names.

 History

 Each of the following sections describes an element of Luxembourg's liberalism, beginning with the 20th century.
 The Democratic Party (Demokratesch Partei/Parti Démocratique, member LI, ALDE) is the traditional liberal party.